 Distraction is an unavoidable constraint in one’s work life.
-Unexpected phone calls, surprising pings from friends, peripheral chit chat, snacking, discussions on weekend plans, monotony, mood swings and many more can be the reason why you cannot stay focused on your work.
-Scientific studies say, “The maximum period for which a human can concentrate on a particular job or task is 15 minutes”.
-But if one would really start implementing this find in ones work life, you are sure to lose your job within the next fifteen days.
+Unexpected phone calls, surprising pings from friends, peripheral chit-chat, snacking, discussions on weekend plans, monotony, mood swings, and many more can be the reason why you cannot stay focused on your work.
+Scientific studies say, “The maximum period for a human to concentrate on a particular job or task is 15 minutes”.
+But if one would really start implementing this find in one’s work life, you are sure to lose your job within the next fifteen days.

 Choose What You Like Best

-This is pre-job step taken by almost all people who are on a particular job.
-You are bound to lose interest in something that you don’t like doing, aren’t you?
-So, why not take up something that can hold your attention and interest for a longer duration than the normal?
+This is a pre-job step taken by almost all people who are on a particular job.
+You are bound to lose interest in something you don’t like doing, aren’t you?
+So, why not take up something that can hold your attention and interest longer than normal?
 Some people make it a point to choose a career related to their hobbies and interests so as to never get bored with what they do.
-On the other hand for people working in stringent and serious environments can always find a way to include fun ideas or creative thoughts into their job in order to evade the monotony.
-Another advantage of this method is, sometimes you get a wonderful solution to some problem or find a new way to achieve your target.
+On the other hand, people working in stringent and serious environments can always find a way to include fun ideas or creative thoughts into their job in order to evade the monotony.
+Another advantage of this method is, that sometimes you get a wonderful solution to some problem or find a new way to achieve your target.

 Organize Your Schedule Before Hand

-When you reach your cabin or cubicle in the morning you have hundred thoughts running in your mind and ten different ideas you would like to implement in your work.
-Problem is, you don’t know how and where to begin and ultimately start fiddling with your work station equipments.
+When you reach your cabin or cubicle in the morning you have a hundred thoughts running in your mind and ten different ideas you would like to implement in your work.
+Problem is, you don’t know how and where to begin and ultimately start fiddling with your workstation equipment.
 The solution is to sort things out.
-Prepare a “to-do list” and stick it in front of you since planning in advance is the signature characteristics of a true professional.
+Prepare a “to-do list” and stick it in front of you since planning in advance is the signature characteristic of a true professional.
 The list should be made in a way so that it defines the order in which you are going to take up a particular task.
 Strike off once a task is finished.
 This lifts up your spirits.

 Clean and Organized Work Stations

 People with a dismantled workspace often find it difficult to concentrate.
-They are unable to find the required stuffs like pen, paper or some important document due to their disorganized work station.
+They are unable to find the required stuff like a pen, paper, or some important documents due to their disorganized workstation.
 This is one of the main causes of distraction where you get interrupted in the middle of something like searching for a document and then you completely forget where you left off.
-Having things at the right place and a systematic way of handling all your work equipments will both give you a suitable and serene work environment and thereby you will not lose focus for trifle things.
+Having things in the right place and a systematic way of handling all your work types of equipment will both give you a suitable and serene work environment and thereby you will not lose focus for trifle things.

 Have a Set Up for Snacking